lucasmreis/blogSource/src/posts/learning-elm-part-2.md

 ```
 view model =
     div []
-        [ Html.App.map First
+        [ Html.map First
             (ParserComponent.view model.firstParser)
-        , Html.App.map Second
+        , Html.map Second
             (ParserComponent.view model.secondParser)
         ]

 ```

-By using the `Html.App.map` we tag, with the first parameter, every message that is sent by the view rendered in the second parameter.
+By using the `Html.map` we tag, with the first parameter, every message that is sent by the view rendered in the second parameter.

 We are rendering a ParserComponent view with the `firstParser` portion of the model, and another with the `secondParser`, and we are tagging all the messages sent by the first with `First`, and all the messages sent by the second with `Second`.